Black Protest Leaders To White Allies: 'It's Our Turn To Lead Our Own Fight'

 Daniel Prude asphyxiated and later died.
 Disturbing video of his arrest was released in August, sparking weeks of demonstrations.

 Addressing a crowd made up in large part of young white activists, many marching for the first time, Coles voiced a concern shared by many Black leaders.
-They worry white allies will march and carry signs but then go back to their lives, even if nothing changes to make black people safer.
+They worry white allies will march and carry signs but then go back to their lives, even if nothing changes to make Black people safer.

 "You get to be an ally one day and just white the next.
 You get to live and lean on your privilege.
 But if you've got privilege, start motherf****** spending it," Coles said.